 3. Content shared by employees receives 8X more engagement than content shared by brand channels.

 Engagement is king.
-You can produce amazing content, at dizzying speeds, and pour money into its promotion, but it will all be for naught if your audience doesn’t engage with it.
-Content that is shared by your employees rather than your brand voice has greater impact as it is seen to come from real people rather than a brand.
+You can produce amazing content, at dizzying speeds, and pour money into its promotion, but it will all be for nothing if your audience doesn’t engage with it.
+Content that is shared by your employees, rather than your brand voice, has greater impact as it seems to come from real people.
 Its impact spreads with the credibility and voice of your employees.
-Consumers feel more comfortable interacting with content that they feel is more personal, having your employees speak for you humanizes your voice.
+Consumers feel more comfortable interacting with content that feels more personal; so, having your employees speak for you humanizes your voice.

 4. 70% of customer brand perception is determined by experiences with people

-How your brand is viewed is in a large part based on the interactions that your consumers have with your employees, and those who represent your brand.
-Arming your employees with relevant and interesting content helps them develop a personal brand, and by extension helps to develop your employer brand.
+How people view your brand is largely based on the interactions your consumers have with your employees, and those who represent your brand.
+Arming your employees with relevant and interesting content helps them develop a personal brand; and by extension helps to develop your employer brand.
 Help shape your brand identity by giving your employees the tools they need to position themselves as trusted experts in their field.

 5. Sales representatives using social media outsell 78% of their peers.

 Social media has incredible power.
 Helping enable your sales force to tap into their incredible potential reach can pay dividends when it comes to your bottom line.

 Even advocates themselves can see the tremendous impact of social media, making them willing and ready to jump in and start.
 The Aberdeen Group also found that 44.5% of respondents felt more likely to apply for a job if someone they knew shared the information on social media; and LinkedIn’s results show that companies with employees sharing their brand’s content causes an increase in views for their job openings.
 Enabling your employees with a voice allows them to create new revenue streams, reach out to new prospects, and develop your business.